mjftw/pluma-automation/docs/quick-start-guide/1-introduction.md

 You will likely create one such repository for your project, using it as your working directory, and including content from pluma in order to control hardware, run tests, and more.
 Expect to modify your `farm-<customer>` repository frequently, whilst leaving [pluma][pluma] unchanged unless really needed.

-### Examples and automated tests (farm-example)

-Some example test scripts can be found in the [farm-example][farm-example] repository.
-This repository also contains all of the automated tests that check that Pluma code is still functioning, although these are currently in development.

 ### Documentation (farm-documentation)